 4. Security Deposit Law

-When the tenant moves out, the landlord must return the deposit, minus any legit deduction(s), within a period of 21 days.
-The allowed deductions include:
+When the tenant moves out, the landlord must return the deposit, minus any valid deductions, within 21 days.

 5. Just-Cause Eviction Law